ideum/ClimateChangeMiami/README.md

 This exhibit was created using Flash Builder 4.6 and the Flex SDK 4.5.1A.
 We do not recommend using a different Flex SDK as there may exist memory leaks from the dynamically loaded media files.

-Three kiosk application were compiled from the same source code.
+Three kiosk applications were compiled from the same source code.
 The only requirement is that each one must have a unique username and position.
 These values can be set using the username and position attributes in the Global.xml file:

 	<network
 		username="Kiosk3"